Create a Simple Storefront Icon

-In this tutorial I will show you how to create a simple storefront icon using some rectangles, Illustrator Effects, and gradients.
-This icon is great for use in e-commerce sites and the techniques in this tutorial can easily be applied to other icons, illustrations, and logos.
+In this tutorial, we’ll go over how to create a storefront icon, simply by using rectangles, Illustrator Effects, and gradients.
+This icon is great for use in e-commerce sites, and the techniques in this tutorial can easily be applied to other icons, illustrations, and logos.

 - Difficulty: Beginner / Intermediate